Who Would Pay Money to See This Quack?

 While I refuse to pay a dime to buy a ticket, I will get into that show.
 I promise you.

 And once I’m inside, I’ll be taking copious notes.
 Look for a detailed review of her show coming sometime next week.

 I expect that Browne will torment my rationality.
 She’ll somehow try and convince her audience the dearly departed have waited years, even decades, to communicate with their loved ones.
-Presumably, they’ll choose this Saturday night as the place to finally reveal themselves — not inside a church, nor on a mountaintop, not on a beach, not on a tower, nor in meditation, nor in some quiet moment of reflective bliss — but inside a worn out casino ballroom that normally features rock n’ roll and country music has-beens.
+Presumably, they’ll choose this Saturday night as the place to finally reveal themselves — not inside a church, nor on a mountaintop, not on a beach, not on a tower, nor in meditation, nor in some quiet moment of reflective bliss — but inside a worn-out casino ballroom that normally features rock n’ roll and country-music has-beens.

 So after all these years of waiting, Grandpa will finally be heard, assuming his voice is audible above the deafening bells of slot machines and craps tables.

 Sadly, all those who elect instead to bypass Sylvia Brown’s show this Saturday — people who undoubtedly have just as many dead relatives hanging out somewhere desperate to speak through mediums like Sylvia Brown — won’t be hearing the voices of the departed.
-Since they didn’t pay the $47 ticket prize to get in, they’re fucked.
+Since they didn’t pay the $47 ticket price to get in, they’re fucked.
 Selfish bastards.
 And Grandpa really had something important to say.

 No doubt, I’ll be hearing a few voices inside my head when I exit the theater.
 And those piercing voices of vulgarity are going to going to be heard — loud and clear.